marlonbarrios/fall-ai-turbo/README.md

 - **Excalidraw:** is a virtual whiteboard application that allows users to sketch hand-drawn diagrams and illustrations quickly and easily.
 It's designed to mimic the feel of sketching on paper, but with the convenience of digital tools.
 [Excalidraw](https://excalidraw.com).
 The output of the Excalidraw is sent to Fal.ai guided by the prompt.
 - **Soundtrack:** A specially composed soundtrack that users can play, enhancing the visual experience with a complementary sound space

+## Explore More

+- **Live Application:** Experience the Bauhaus Time Traveler in action [here](https://in-pursuit-of-stolen-ghosts.vercel.app/).
+- **Marlon Barrios Solano:** For more about Marlon, his projects, and how you can support his work, visit his [Linktree](https://linktr.ee/marlonbarriososolano).

 ## Getting Started with LCM Turbo

 LCM Turbo allows you to transform text anmd visuals into generative visuals instantly.
 Follow these steps to set up and start using the app.